Custom Digital Packages

 Aligned with PSHE outcomes around health and wellbeing, relationships and identity, these schemes support children to build confidence, curiosity and long-term healthy attitudes to food in a safe and inclusive way.

-• A developing collection of age-appropriate standalone lessons and themed resources spanning media literacy, identity, stereotypes, self-esteem, body diversity and celebration of uniqueness.
+A developing collection of age-appropriate standalone lessons and themed resources spanning media literacy, identity, stereotypes, self-esteem, body diversity and celebration of uniqueness for EYFS (age 3) to KS4 (age 16).
 Examples include: exploring stereotypes through Dogs Don’t Do Ballet, celebrating cultural belonging in Bilal Loves Daal, and unpacking media influence through KS2 and KS3 digital literacy lessons.

 Ideal for assemblies, tutor time, drop-down days or PSHE enrichment, all lessons are mapped to the Body Happy Skills and updated regularly as the library expands.